 - behaving in a way that helps them to learn

-What kinds of specialised Speech Therapy services does EarlyEd offer?
+What kinds of specialised speech pathology services does EarlyEd offer?

-Speech Therapy can help on your child’s intervention team from an early age.
-A Speech Therapist can check other areas of development if your child is experiencing difficulties developing speech and language.
+Speech pathology can help on your child’s intervention team from an early age.
+A speech pathologist can check other areas of development if your child is experiencing difficulties developing speech and language.
 Often, other areas need to be supported first or at the same time to help your child learn to communicate.

-How can Speech Therapy be funded under my NDIS package?
+How can speech pathology be funded under my NDIS package?

-Speech Therapy services can be funded under NDIS as Improved Daily Living Skills (Therapy Supports or Assistive Technology).
+Speech pathology services can be funded under NDIS as Improved Daily Living Skills (Therapy Supports or Assistive Technology).